Adolf Törngren: Helsingfors Skeppsdocka

 Törngren left in Helsinki magistrate on 2 August 1864 an application for starting a shipyard and engineering works in Hietalahti.
-He applied for the premises an area which consisted 12,200 m^{2} land and 9,500 m^{2} water.
+He applied for the premises an area which consisted of 12,200 m^{2} land and 9,500 m^{2} water.
 After an assent of the city elders, Uusimaa Province governor and Senate Manufacturing Board, he was granted the permission for the business on 4 March 1865.
 Törngren appointed engineer Lieutenant Fridolin Stjernvall to make plans for the yard layout and the construction project was led by engineer Theodor Tallqvist.

 Törngren got run out of cash in 1866 and the construction project was halted.
 By then the costs had reached to 200,000 marks.
 Törngren made an arrangement in which the company ownership was transferred to Tampere Linen and Iron Industry to which he owed 435,000 marks.
 The work was continued under the same leadership after the transaction.
 The management of Tampere Linen and Iron Industry presumably planned selling the yard soon after the construction work was to be finished, but the yard required further large sums of money before becoming operative.
 The yard was finally sold in 1880 with significant losses.